Brazilian travel tips are the largest and most complete anywhere on the

 to criticize the Catholic Church.

 Brazil's currency unit is the real (plural = reais) and is made up of 100 centavos.
-The real is issued in denominations of 1 real 1 real notes have been discontinued but the coin is everywhere), 2 reais,5 reais, 10 reais, 20 reais, 50 reais and 100 reais (rarely seen or used).
+The real is issued in denominations of 1 real (1 real notes have been discontinued but the coin is everywhere), 2 reais,5 reais, 10 reais, 20 reais, 50 reais and 100 reais.
 Prices are written in reais using the symbol R$.
-Centavos are issued in denominations of 1 centavo (rarely seen or used), 5 centavos, 10 centavos, 25 centavos and 50 centavos.
+Centavos are issued in denominations of 1 centavo (discontinued and rarely seen), 5 centavos, 10 centavos, 25 centavos and 50 centavos.
 It's best to carry nothing larger than 10 or 20 reais bank notes.
 This will make it easier to make small purchases as well as easier for small vendors, stores and restaurants to provide you with change.
 Also, because the 1 centavo coin is almost never seen these days, many establishments will round off your purchase to the nearest 5 centavos.
 Don't consider this a big thing because there is nothing that can be bought for only a few centavos anyway.
-See Brazilian Banknotes and Coins for front and reverse sides of all those currently used as well as the designs for new banknotes to be issued starting in 2010.
+See Brazilian Banknotes and Coins for front and reverse sides of all those currently used as well as the new banknotes that started to be issued in 2010.

 You will have no need for any reais until you have fully exited Brazilian immigration and customs so avoid exchanging money at your departure airport in North America or Europe.
 Money exchanges at departure airports outside Brazil usually provide a very poor exchange rate.
 Wait.
 The international airports in both São Paulo (Guarulhos International Airport) and Rio de Janeiro (Antonio Carlos Jobim International Airport) have several bank operated, money exchange booths just outside the immigration and customs area.
 Both cities also have money exchange offices throughout the city and some hotels offer currency exchange.